kees1948/UniFLEX/Software/tools-bin/README.md

 ktune   allows one to change specific kernel parameters.  (*** KNOW WHAT YOU'RE DOING! ***)

+make a copy of your uniflex-image first !!!

 ktune -f <kernel=image> [<-c>] [<-v>]

 When invoked as ktune -v,  it show the program revision.